adrian-prisacaru/classify_dog_breeds/README.md

 ## Udacity | Ai Programming with Python Nanodegree
-### Project: Use a Pre-Trained Image CLassifier to indetify dog breeds
+### Project: Use a Pre-Trained Image Classifier to indetify dog breeds

 Check pet images in a folder and determine which ones are dogs and what breed using a pre-trained CNN model.